In an exclusive interview with Creative Gaga, storyboard artist Sachin Tiwari has given tips and shared his insights about creating a storyboard.

 Sachin.
 I personally don’t find myself dependent on any particular medium to create a storyboard.
-Choosing the medium should be result oriented, whether you use pencil paper, or any kind of computer-based software.
-In general, I use a paper and a pencil to create rough basic thumbnails.
+Choosing the medium should be result-oriented, whether you use pencil to paper or any kind of computer-based software.
+In general, I use paper and a pencil to create rough basic thumbnails.
 They’re pretty much scribbled for my reference.
 When satisfied with my scribbled drawings, I start creating them digitally with Adobe Flash.
 After translating the thumbnails into fine drawings, I then add the sound to set the storyline and timings for the final output.

 CG.
 Time frames are an essential requirement for any creative project.
 How does time framing make a difference to the final outcome?
 And how do you balance?

 Sachin.
 Yes, time frames are always there, and I try to adhere to them as much as possible but not at the cost of compromising the quality of work.
 I pass on the final work to the client only after being satisfied with the desired quality.
 I don’t prefer taking up projects with unrealistic time frames or where it is difficult to provide satisfactory results.